craigfay/.vim/tips.md

 # Find and Replace

+Use `*` to go to the next instance of the word under the cursor.
+Use `#` to go to the previous instance of the word under the cursor.
 Use `/` to search forward in the current file.
 Use `?` to search backward in the current file.
 Add `\c` anywhere in your search term to be case insensitive.